Become a Mentor

 Once validated, mentors and mentees are matched, a mentoring relationship agreement is signed and the mentoring starts.

-Mentors receive ongoing support from a Program Coordinator and a mental health professional.
+Mentors receive ongoing support and oversight from a Program Coordinator and a mental health professional.

 For more details on becoming a mentor, please refer to our FAQs below.